-- Advice to patient and patient's parent:

-- Continue to monitor #9

-- For hygeine, keep up the good work!

-- It is very important that pt keeps T clean.
-T gone= need to address space loss

-- Pt must also take great care of #30. #30 gone= no molar occlusion on left side

-- Continue to monitor the lower left
+- Advice to patient and patient's parent: - Continue to monitor #9 (at least for 5 years, risk of PN!) - For hygeine, keep up the good work! - It is very important that pt keeps T clean. - If T is gone = need to address space loss - Pt must also take great care of #30. #30 gone= no molar occlusion on left side - Continue to monitor the lower right (passive eruption of #2 is also likely in the upper right) - prosthodontics consultation is to be sought to stabilize the occlusion - future implant placement to the area